emericg/QmlMobileScanner/README.md

 ## License

-MobileScanner is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+QmlMobileScanner is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 Read the [LICENSE](LICENSE) file or [consult the license on the FSF website](https://www.gnu.org/licenses/gpl-3.0.txt) directly.

 > Emeric Grange <emeric.grange@gmail.com>